 The term 86, or eighty-six, is an American English slang term used to indicate that you should halt or nix something.

-The term is used primarily in restaurants and bars in regard to items on their menu.
+The term is used primarily in restaurants and bars in regard to items on their menu (including their dessert menu options).
 However, it can also be used to indicate that a person is not welcome at the establishment.

 What Does 86 Mean in a Restaurant?